rcMarty/vir-invaders/README.md

 # Student Research Project — Space Invaders + Research Components
-Speedrun project from five students combining a Pygame Space Invaders game with experimental ransomware research code.
+School project for university security classes by five students: a speedrun combining a Pygame Space Invaders game with experimental ransomware research code (for study only).

 ## Overview
 This repository contains a simple Pygame-based Space Invaders student project alongside experimental ransomware research code related to file analysis and an offline LLM integration.